epodol/bsclibrary/.github/CONTRIBUTING.md

 # Contributing

 We would love for you to contribute to `bsclibrary`, pull requests are welcome!
-Please contact `support@bsclibrary.net` if you would like to become a contributor.
+Please contact `info@bsclibrary.net` if you would like to become a contributor.

 ## Setting up your workspace

+1. Ensure you have the following installed:

+   - Node.JS v14
+   - Node Package Manager v7
+   - Firebase CLI

 1. Clone the repo